boboldehampsink/auditlog/README.md

  - Log Entries, Users and Categories
  - View exact details on what fields have changed
  - View who changed what on what page
+ - Export an Audit Log CSV
+ - Search, filter and use date ranges to find log entries
+ - Has hooks that you can use to extend this plugin
+   - getAuditLogTableAttributeHtml
+   - modifyAuditLogTableAttributes
+   - modifyAuditLogSortableAttributes

 Roadmap:
  - Log more ElementTypes (Tags, Globals, Assets)